AnuragM29/Insurance-Risk-and-Claims-Analysis/README.md

 # Insurance-Risk-and-Claims-Analysis
-This project analyzes car insurance data to uncover insights into customer behavior, vehicle risk, and claim patterns.
-Using Power BI dashboards, it supports risk profiling, customer segmentation, claims analysis, and data-driven premium optimization for insurance decision-making.
+This project explores car insurance data to deliver meaningful insights into customer behavior, vehicle risk, and claim trends.
+The dataset combines customer demographics, vehicle details, and historical claims information, enabling a holistic analysis of insurance risk and value.
+By examining factors such as age, income, family structure, vehicle usage, and coverage zones, the project highlights how personal and environmental characteristics influence driving behavior and insurance outcomes.

+Interactive Power BI dashboards are used to visualize claim frequency, claim amounts, and customer segments, making complex patterns easy to interpret.
+The analysis helps identify high-risk and high-value customers, understand loss drivers, and evaluate how different vehicle and household profiles impact insurance claims.
+Additional indicators such as multiple drivers in a household further enhance risk assessment and segmentation accuracy.

+Overall, this project demonstrates how data analytics can support informed decision-making in the insurance industry.
+The insights generated can assist insurers in optimizing premiums, improving risk management strategies, detecting potential fraud, and designing fairer and more targeted insurance products.